marcpage/libernet/README.md

 6          | 10.9       | 24.0      | 7,156,184   | 15,579,804  | priority      | 16,777,220        | 2.8 seconds
 7          | 11.8       | 1,449     | 70,179,856  | 938,827,609 | urgent        | 268,435,500       | 45 seconds
 8          | 300        | 300       | 188,138,959 | 188,138,959 | urgent ...    | 4,294,967,000     | 12 minutes

+Given that there is a limit to the number of []"similar to" results](#data-matching) that can be returned (around 10,000), in spaces that can be crowded, it may require paying the higher price just to be seen.
+For instance, after 10,000 [Address History](#address-history) entries exist for a url, even with [delete filtering](#deleting-data), you will need to increase the matching to make sure it makes it into the list.
+This means that for more established or more popular websites, it will take more and more compute power to do updates.

 # Server